llSourcell/Tesla_Climate_Reinforcement_Learning/README.md

 - Nodejs
 - Teslajs
 - reinforcejs
+- @babel/core
+- @babel/register
+- @babel/preset-env

-use npm to install missing dependencies i.e npm install teslajs
+use npm to install each of the missing dependencies i.e npm install teslajs

 ## Usage